I am completely and totally, one hundred percent, head-over-heels in love with these chicken tinga burritos.

 Marinating the chicken in the sauce isn’t essential but really intensifies the flavours if you have the time to do this.

-I used half the sauce to bake with the chicken and saved the other half for a dip to drizzle over the finished burrito.
-The chicken works best in a burrito if its shredded – it’s easier to shape and fold.
+I used half the sauce to bake with and create the chicken tinga and saved the other half for a dip to drizzle over the finished burrito.
+The chicken tinga works best in a burrito if its shredded – it’s easier to shape and fold.
 So, after the chicken has been baking for about half an hour – 40 minutes, and whilst it is still very juicy and tender; I pulled apart the breasts using a fork and shredded into fine strips.
-Mix the chicken well to fully coat in all the lovely baking sauce and pop back in the oven for another 10 minutes.
+Mix the chicken well to fully coat in all the lovely baking sauce and then pop the chicken tinga back in the oven for another 10 minutes.

 And that is pretty much it for the cooking side of things – the rest is all about the build.